-Allowable district and state standardized assessment accommodations should be considered by the IEP team at annual IEP reviews.
+Allowable district and state standardized assessment accommodations should be considered by the IEP or 504 plan team at annual HEP reviews.
 Note that only allowable accommodations approved by any specified standardized assessments are permissible.
 Parents and students should be made aware that there may be accommodations used in the classroom that are not permissible on standardized assessments.

-Teachers are to use appropriate testing accommodations, identified on the IEP, for a student with disabilities in all situations.
+Teachers are to use appropriate testing accommodations, identified on the IEP or 504 plan, for a eligible students with disabilities in all situations.

-FLORIDA STANDARDS ALTERNATE ASSESSMENT FOR STUDENTS WITH SIGNIFICANT COGNITIVE DISABILITIES
+FLORIDA STANDARDS ALTERNATE ASSESSMENT FOR ESE STUDENTS WITH SIGNIFICANT COGNITIVE DISABILITIES DELETED - DUPLICATE INFORMATION - SEE ASSESSMENT SECTION